adicu/interview_help/README.md

 with tags.

 For now all the solutions I've given are in Python/pseudocode (my excuse if code doesn't actually run).
 Feel free to add solutions in other languages.
+Also, the way this is set up is ideal for mock interviewers (helpful tags, solutions and hints), let me know if there are any ways you can think of to make this more helpful to people practicing.

 ## Contributing